Bethesda Lutheran Home Scholarship--Developmental Disabilities Scholastic Excellence Award for Lutheran Seminarians

 The Immanuel Lutheran Church of North Minneapolis Scholarship Program

-The online application period will be March 1 to April 30, 2020.
+The online application period will be from March 1 through April 29.

 The Kruse Student Educational and Financial Assistance Fund